alexrudnick/go-rodrego/README.md

 then the end result should be their sum, 15, in the output register.

 ## file formats
-Interestingly, RodRego ships with sample programs that have old-style (pre-Mac OS X) Mac line endings; just a carriage return character, rather than the more familiar Unix/Mac line endings (line feed) or DOS/Windows-style CRLF.
+The official RodRego ships with sample programs that have old-style (pre-Mac OS X) Mac line endings; just a carriage return character, rather than the more familiar Unix/Mac line endings (line feed) or DOS/Windows-style CRLF.

-RodRego supports programs with any of these line endings, which is slightly interesting because the Go standard library routines don't expect by default to see old-style Mac line endings.
+go-rodrego supports programs with any of these line endings, which is slightly interesting because the Go standard library routines don't expect by default to see old-style Mac line endings.